grenmester/math-notes/README.md

 These are notes that I am taking for reference while reading through **Categories for the Working Mathematician** by Mac Lane.

+# Complex Analysis Notes

+These are notes that I am taking for reference while reading through Complex Analysis by Stein and Shakarchi.